Program in Biological and Biomedical Sciences, Harvard Medical School

 Her current research focuses on identifying novel genes disrupted or dysregulated in patients with unexplained infertility and a balanced chromosomal anomaly (BCA).
 Her dissertation work uses the Developmental Genome Anatomy Project (DGAP) infrastructure to identify genetic etiologies underlying infertility in these patients.
 Her work has uncovered a meiotic gene that may cause oligo/azoospermia (low sperm count) when dysregulated.
 Under a National Research Service Award (NRSA) Individual Predoctoral Fellowship (F31), Sam is using patient cell line, yeast and mouse models to test the hypothesis that this genetic mutation leads to meiotic defects and subsequent impaired spermatogenesis.
 In addition to identifying an etiology for an individual case, Sam’s work broadly demonstrates the importance of considering genes near the breakpoints for patients with BCAs as the cause of infertility in addition to the production of unbalanced gametes.

 Sam’s passion for clinical genetics extends beyond the bench.
 In a recent independent project, Sam and her identical twin sister, Arielle Schilit Nitenson, explored issues of genetic privacy and ownership in the field.
 Sam received one of the first clinical whole genome sequencing tests available to ostensibly healthy adults, which did not require any disclosure of her monozygosity or informed consent from her sister.
 Sam and Arielle described the ethical dilemmas they faced in the Journal of Genetic Counseling (JoGC) article “My Identical Twin Sequenced our Genome.”
 Their findings, which advocate for resources to inform and protect vulnerable relatives of the genetic test recipient, have gained widespread attention in both the genetics community and the general public through academic commentaries, JoGC‘s continuing education (CEU) quiz program, media coverage, invited talks and workshops.
 Sam continues to inform genetics education by disseminating classroom materials to teachers.
-Sam hopes to eventually pursue a career in clinical genetics, with a focus on diagnosing and counseling patients with genetic disorders.
+She has since founded The Patient Genome Project, a venue for other genetic test recipients to contribute their stories to a book that will ultimately serve as a resource for prospective and current patients.
+Sam hopes to pursue a career in clinical genetics, with a focus on diagnosing and counseling patients with genetic disorders.

-Sam is a member of the Program in Genetics and Genomics as well as the Leder Human Biology and Translational Medicine Program, for which she serves on the steering committee.
+Sam is a member of the Program in Genetics and Genomics as well as the Leder Human Biology and Translational Medicine Program, for which she has served on the steering committee.
 She is an affiliate of the Personal Genetics Education Project (pgEd) and a former member of the Program in Biological and Biomedical Sciences admissions committee.
-In her free time, Sam coaches and paddles for the Harvard Dragon Boat team, volunteers as a camp counselor for children with cancer through Camp Casco, and spends time with her kitten, Sgt.
+In her free time, Sam coaches and paddles for the Harvard Dragon Boat team, rows for the Dudley House Rowing team, volunteers as a camp counselor for children with cancer through Camp Casco, and spends time with her kitten, Sgt.
 Pepper.

 Schilit SLP*, Currall BB*, Yao R, Hanscom C, Collins RL, Pillalamarri V, Lee DY, Kammin T, Zepeda-Mendoza CJ, Mononen T, Nolan LS, Gusella JF, Talkowski ME, Shen J and Morton CC.
 Estrogen-Related Receptor Gamma (ESRRG) Implicated in a Phenotype Including Hearing Loss and Mild Developmental Delay.
 Eur J Hum Genet.
 2016 Nov;24(11):1622-1626. doi: 10.1038/ejhg.2016.64.
 Epub 2016 Jul 6.